Machine Learning Decoder for 5G NR PUCCH Format 0: ML based receiver for PUCCH Format 0

 \subsection{PUCCH Format 0 detection as a classification problem}

 The classification task for the PUCCH Format 0 decoder is the following: Predict the applied cyclic shift $m_{cs}$ based on the received Format 0 signal samples (in the frequency domain).
 The predicted $m_{cs}$ in turn, maps to the UCI content (Fig.~\ref{fig: m_cs table}).
+The problem we are solving is very similar to image classification in that the received IQ samples are analogous to pixel values.
+Hence an equivalent neural network approach is expected to work.

 After the cyclic prefix removal and the FFT of the time domain waveform at the receiver, we extract the resource block containing the 12 PUCCH Format 0 samples.
-These samples serve as the input to the neural network, as shown in Fig.~\ref{fig: pucch_nn_framework}.
+These samples are the input to the neural network, as shown in Fig.~\ref{fig: pucch_nn_framework}.
 The output labels are the applied cyclic shift $m_{cs}$, which have to be known for each input instance during training.

-Note that the 12 resource block samples are complex numbers, leading to an key design issue.
+Note that the 12 resource block samples are complex numbers, leading to a key design issue.
 Commonly available neural networks and activation functions do not directly support complex number operations.
 Two options emerge.
 The first and most simple approach is to split each complex number into its real and imaginary components.
 Then either concatenate or interleave them to form one real vector of twice the size of the original complex vector.
 Another approach is to explore the notion of holomorphic neural networks and activation functions~\cite{bassey2021survey}.
 There is no proven theory that suggests that one method is better than the other.
 This paper chooses to adopt the first approach due to the ease of neural network implementation.
 Building real-valued neural networks is straightforward using commonly available Machine Learning libraries such as Tensorflow and PyTorch.